flumx-company/mashrooms-api/README.md

 # To create a new superadmin:

+npm run createSuperAdmin -- -n 123456789
-npm run createSuperAdmin -- -e superadmins@email -p some_password
+npm run createSuperAdmin -- -n 123456789 -p some_password

+If you do not provide a new password while running this command, the new password will be automatically generated and provided in the terminal response.

 # The password is recommended to be enclosed by single quotes ('password'):

-npm run createSuperAdmin -- -e superadmins@email -p 'some_password'
+npm run createSuperAdmin -- -n 123456789 -p 'some_password'

-Because some symbols like exclamation mark (!) inside the password value could be interpreted in a wrong way by bash.
+Since some symbols like exclamation mark (!) inside the password value could be interpreted in a wrong way by bash, single quotes make it clear to the bash script interpreter where the password starts and ends.

-# To drop superadmin's password:
+# To change superadmin's password:

+npm run changeSuperAdminPassword -- -n 123456789
-npm run changePasswordSuperAdmin -- -e superadmins@email
+npm run changeSuperAdminPassword -- -n 123456789 -p newPassword

+If you do not provide a new password while running this command, the new password will be automatically generated and provided in the terminal response.

 ## User activation/deactivation